graijo/java-tutorial-for-beginners/README.md

 1. Use an encapsulation technique to write methods for the ```Book``` ```class```, that
 	* Increase the number of books
 	* Decrease the number of books
+Set validation in setter method for avoiding number of copies becoming less than zero.
 #### Solution

 **_BookRunner.java_**